 Here you'll find a unique view of the castle.
 Instead of getting a shot where it’s just the castle, The Vennel will showcase the castle at the end of a narrow stairway with stone buildings on each side.

 Bonus: Dean Village

-It’s absolutely doable to visit these top Instagram spots in Edinburgh in one very hectic day or two normal paced days.
-These are all areas that you will be sightseeing around anyway, so outside of Dean Village, you won’t have to go out of your way to visit these Edinburgh photo spots.
+It’s absolutely doable to visit these top Edinburgh viewpoints in one very hectic day or two normal paced days.
+These are all areas that you'll be sightseeing around anyway.
+So outside of Dean Village, you won’t have to go out of your way to visit these photo spots.

 Whether you’re looking for the perfect Instagram shot or just a beautiful Edinburgh viewpoint to enjoy, these spots are sure to stay in your memory for a lifetime.